On this page:

 Stage 5: complete paperwork requirements

-You will need to upload the following documents to the Administration Portal:
+You will need to provide the following documents to the AAO:

 Before becoming accredited you must be covered by Public Liability and Professional Indemnity insurance: